 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you make a purchase.
 You can read our full disclosure here.

-My friend Abi from over at They’re Not Our Goats has been raising meat rabbits for a bit now.
-So, I figured I’d invite her over to tell us a little more about what we need to keep in mind before getting meat rabbits.
-So, I’ll hand it over to Abi!!
+Since my friend Abi from over at They’re Not Our Goats has been raising meat rabbits for a bit now, I figured I’d invite her over to tell us a little more about what we need to keep in mind before getting meat rabbits.
+Because we all need to think things through and talking to someone who has been there is probably one of the most beneficial things you can do when it comes to making decisions for your homestead.
+So, I’ll hand you over to Abi!

 Points to Consider Before Getting Meat Rabbits

 My husband and I ventured into meat rabbits about one year ago.
 They’re a popular choice for homestead meat production, and it’s easy to see why.
 They produce large quantities of high-protein, low-cost meat in a small amount of space.
 Not to mention, the meat is delicious!